h0tk3y/inner-fs/README.md

 As many things in Kotlin, InnerFS comes with a DSL.
 It consists of two parts:

-* declarative builder of a new InnerFS:
+* declarative builder of a new InnerFS or accessing an existing one:

         var fileForLaterUse: Path? = null